 But for the age-old question of free will, it's even worse than that: it looks as if the answer is that we don't actually have it.
 Studies now show that the impulse to take the most basic of actions—the movement of a finger, for example—originate in the brain at least a full second before we're consciously aware of our desire to move it!
 It appears that the unconscious mind, functioning with an understanding bereft of language, may control far more of our conscious decision making than we ever imagined—if not all of it.

-However, the question the free will data should spark isn't merely do we have free will?
+However, the question the free will data should spark isn't merely whether we have free will.
 We should also be asking: what exactly do we mean by "we"?
-We self-identify with System 2, our conscious minds, our sense of self—whatever you want to call it—but in doing so are we sure we're placing the seat of ourselves in the right location?
+We self-identify with System 2, our conscious minds, our sense of self—whatever you want to call it—but in doing so, are we sure we're placing the seat of ourselves in the right location?
 We behave as if System 1 is a hobgoblin in our minds, separate from "us," doing as it pleases, serving its own interests, which are often different from "ours."
 But is this conception accurate?